Chapter 1 Introduction

 • Copy script that works elsewhere and replace it with your datafile, variables, etc.

-• The leaRning curve is steep, but not impossible.
+• The learning curve is steep, but not impossible.
 Gladwell(2008) reminds us that it takes about 10,000 hours to get GREAT at something (2,000 to get reasonably competent).
 Practice.
 Practice.
 Practice.

 • Updates to R, R Studio, and the packages are NECESSARY, but can also be problematic.
 It could very well be that updates cause programs/script to fail (e.g., “X has been deprecated for version X.XX”).
 Moreover, this very well could have happened between my distribution of these resources and your attempt to use it.
 My personal practice is to update R, R Studio, and the packages a week or two before each academic term.